 In September 2016, I joined as the newest UI/UX Designer on Twitch's Discover & Watch Design team.
 In my first week, I was already fixing UI issues and brushing off my Git skills.
 I'm excited about the unique opportunities to improve the experience for people to find and engage with Twitch's stellar game and creative content.
-Check out my design stream (streaming live on the weekend).
+Check out my design stream channel.

 I joined Yahoo in 2015, as part of the BrightRoll acquisition.
 As part of the integration process, I took on the design lead role for the unified Demand Side Platform (DSP), where I've been playing leader, researcher, mentor, cheerleader, prototyper, canary, recruiter, and more to help the team move the design vision for the unified platform forward.

 I joined BrightRoll in 2013, where I worked with a team of UX design generalists, product managers, eng managers, and engineers to deliver features for the award-winning BrightRoll console (a video-advertising-focused demand side platform).
 In 2015, BrightRoll was acquired by Yahoo for $640 million.

 In my two years as a UX Designer/Product Manager at UserTesting, I helped increase average order size and gifted time back to users through improvements in the video player and editing tools, test creation flows, dashboard, feedback collection tools, support center, and more.